houpeibin/houpeibin.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior-year undergraduate student in the Institute for Interdisciplinary Information Sciences (Yao Classs) at Tsinghua University.
+I am a senior-year undergraduate student in the Institute for Interdisciplinary Information Sciences (Yao Class) at Tsinghua University.
 I am interested in quantum computing and quantum algorithms.

 My name in Chinese: 张辰逸.